cxengage/cxengage.github.io/README.md

 ## Message Template

 A message template is used for storing common messages that you would like to use across patterns.
 For example, in your Then for a pattern you would like a common salutation.
 You would create a message template for this.

+## Receiver

+You can send in events to CxEngage via a receiver.
+Events are sent into your specific tenant in a JSON format.
+An example is available below.

 ## Endpoint